-4.2.2 Monitoring Requirements
+4.2.2 Monitoring requirements

-Containers meeting Level 3 control requirements by using a container vented directly through a closed-vent system to an alternative control device must be monitored to ensure the system operates at no detectable emissions (<500 ppmw) using the procedures specified in Method 21 of 40 CFR Part 60, Appendix A or provide proof that the system operates at negative pressure.
+Containers meeting Level 3 control requirements by using a container vented directly through a closed-vent system to an enclosed combustion device must either be monitored to ensure the system operates with no detectable emissions (less than 500 ppmw) using the procedures specified in Method 21 of 40 CFR Part 60, Appendix A or proof must be provided that the system operates at negative pressure.
 When Method 21 is performed, the instrument must be calibrated before use on each day of its use in accordance with the Method.
 The instrument probe must be traversed around all potential interfaces as close to the interface as possible.
 The arithmetic difference between the maximum concentration indicated by the instrument and the background level is compared with 500 ppm for determining compliance.

-4.2.3 Inspection Requirements
+4.2.3 Inspection requirements

-Containers vented directly through a closed-vent system to an alternative control device used for a Level 3 control must be inspected when the owner or operator first accepts possession of the container and the container is not emptied within 24 hours after the container is accepted.
+Containers vented directly through a closed-vent system to an enclosed combustion device used for a Level 3 control must be inspected when the owner or operator first accepts possession of the container provided that the container is not emptied within 24 hours after the container is accepted.
 This inspection includes a visual inspection of the container, covers and closure devices to check for visible cracks, holes, gaps, or other open spaces into the interior of the container.
-In the case where a container used for managing hazardous waste remains at the facility for a period of one year or more, the facility must visually inspect the container and its cover and closure devices initially and once every 12 months thereafter.
+In the case where a container used for managing hazardous waste remains at the facility for a period of one year or more, the facility must visually inspect the container, its cover, and closure devices initially and once every 12 months thereafter.

-4.2.4 Repair Requirements
+4.2.4 Repair requirements

-When a defect is detected during an inspection, the source must make an initial effort to repair the defect no later than 24 hours after detection and the repair must be completed as soon as possible, but no later than five calendar days after detection.
+When a defect is detected during an inspection, the source must make an effort to repair the defect no later than 24 hours after detection and the repair must be completed as soon as possible, but no later than five calendar days after detection.
 If the repair cannot be completed within this five day period, the hazardous waste must be removed from the container and the container cannot be used for managing hazardous waste until the defect is repaired.

-4.2.5 Recordkeeping Requirements
+4.2.5 Recordkeeping requirements

 All required records must be retained by the facility for a minimum of three years.
-The recordkeeping required for containers meeting the Level 3 controls through the use of a container vented directly through a closed-vent system to an alternative control device is to maintain records of the required inspections and any necessary repairs.
+The recordkeeping required for containers meeting the Level 3 controls through the use of a container vented directly through a closed-vent system to an enclosed combustion device is to maintain records of the required inspections and any necessary repairs.